bora-pajo/breast-cancer-prediction/README.md

-# Predicting melignant versus benign breast cancer cases
+# Predicting malignant versus benign breast cancer cases
 Predicting the probability that a diagnosed breast cancer case is malignant or benign based on Wisconsin dataset from UCI repository.

 ## Libraries used